Delete a managed cluster¶

 If the cluster deletion hangs and the Deleting status message does not disappear after a while, refer to Cluster deletion or detachment freezes to fix the issue.

-If you are going to remove the associated regional cluster or if you do not plan to reuse the credentials of the deleted cluster, delete them:
+If you do not plan to reuse the credentials of the deleted cluster, delete them:

 In the Credentials tab, verify that the required credentials are not in the In Use status.